If you’re looking at getting into microdosing magic mushrooms, you should know the difference between Psilocybin and Psilocin.

 Psilocybin allows for the potency of the dried mushroom to remain stable for long periods of time.
-Fun fact: the word *psilocybin* comes from the Greek words *psilo*, meaning *bald* and *cybe* meaning *head*.
+Fun fact: the words Psilocybe and *psilocybin* comes from the Greek words *psilo*, meaning *bald* and *cybe* meaning *head*.
 This could stem from the appearance of shrooms looking like bald heads.
-For example, the Golden Teacher.
+Psilocybin was actually isolated by Swiss chemist Albert Hoffmann from a specimen of Psilocybe mexicana.

 Once ingested, psilocybin is converted into psilocin in a process of dephosphorylation both in the stomach utilizing the available acids and within the intestines, kidneys, and blood using enzymes and other non-specific esterases.
 Dephosphorylation is the removal of a phosphate from an organic compound.
 The psilocin is distributed throughout the body via the blood steam where, being lipid(fat) soluble, it crosses the blood-brain barrier before binding to serotonin receptors.